-- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer before the meeting that they are unable to attend; - vi. shall permit a committee to appoint its own chairman at the first meeting of the committee; - vii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three;
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d Councillors who are not voting members or voting substitutes of Committees, are nevertheless, entitled to attend all Committees, all sub-Committees and all Working Groups (formal or informal,) including items that are discussed under Confidential Matters (which exclude members of the public.) - e The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer before the meeting that they are unable to attend; - vi. shall permit a committee to appoint its own chairman at the first meeting of the committee;

-- viii. shall determine if the public may participate at a meeting of a committee; - ix. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - x. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xi. may dissolve a committee or a sub-committee.
+- vii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - viii. shall determine if the public may participate at a meeting of a committee; - ix. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - x. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xi. may dissolve a committee or a sub-committee.